 - 1. Click Save As to open the exporting options. - 2.
-To save just the audio from your recording, click the MP3 button at the top.
-If you want to save to a different audio format, click More presets and find the audio format at the bottom of the Video and audio tab. - 3.
+To save just the audio from your recording, click the MP3 button at the top. - 3.
 Click Save to turn your recording into an audio file.

 Troubleshooting audio

 If you don't see the device you want to use in the list, it may be disconnected or disabled in system settings.